-Editor's note: This clause captures impacts on existing 3GPP nodes and functional elements.
+Editor's note: This is for further study.

 6.4.4 Solution evaluation

 This solution is based on use of MA PDU Sessions and ATSSS defined in TS 23.501.
 Since the MA PDU Session is only applicable to scenarios with one 3GPP access and one non-3GPP access, this solution is not applicable to cases where satellite-based NR and terrestrial NR are used simultaneously by the UE.